 Successfully Navigating the Due Diligence Phase

-Buying or selling a business can be time-consuming and challenging.
-While every phase of a transaction has its own set of potential problems, the due diligence period can be especially daunting.
-In the worst case, disorganization, misunderstandings, and inaccurate information provided during due diligence can send a deal spiraling down the drain.
-However, with advance planning, and a methodical, organized, and efficient process, the due diligence process can actually be a straight-forward step that moves the buyer and seller to a successful closing.
+Buying or selling a business can be time-consuming and for a seller, the due diligence period can sometimes seem like a never-ending series of questions and information to compile.
+In the worst case, disorganization, misunderstandings, and inaccurate information provided during due diligence can delay or even crater a deal.
+However, with advance planning and a methodical, organized and efficient process, due diligence can be a straight-forward step that moves the buyer and seller to a successful closing.

 The term “due diligence” was first coined in the Securities Act of 1933.
 So long as stock brokers exercised "due diligence" in their investigation into the company whose stock they were selling, and disclosed to the investor what they found, they would not be held liable for nondisclosure of information that was not discovered in the process of that investigation.

 The amount of time required to conduct due diligence can vary depending on the size and complexity of the company to be acquired, the seller’s ability to produce and share documentation in a timely manner, and the experience of the buyer and his or her team.
-In most small and mid-sized business transactions, the due diligence phase will last between two and six weeks.
+In most middle market transactions, due diligence takes a minimum of four to six weeks, but can drag out longer.
+In most cases, due diligence is handled simultaneously with the attorneys preparing purchase documents.

 Whether you’re considering buying or selling a business, here are a few tips for handling due diligence: